This post may contain affiliate links. Please see my full disclosure policy for details.

 “What do you want most for your child?”

-I was asked this question during a recent podcast interview with Mary Peterson Cook of This Indulgent Life about how to raise cultured kids.
+I was asked this question during a podcast interview with Mary Peterson Cook of This Indulgent Life about how to raise cultured kids.

 Though her question appeared to be standard in nature, it was monumental in my eyes.